Racopokemon/ImageSort/README.md

 * See the `issues` category in the github page

 # Furter feature ideas
+* RAW duality in Launcher file operations
+  * If there several files with the same name, but different extension, and only one is one of the supported formats, move / copy / delete all.
+Silently.
+  * Okay, maybe add a silent +.raw extension or whatever extensions it actually is
 * Right click context menu
   * ~~Show in explorer~~
   * First entry just states the filename